reqnroll/Reqnroll/docs/Guides/DriverPattern.md

 With moving the automation code into a driver class, we could reduce the number of lines in the step definition to one.
 Also we can now use a method-name (`CheckExistenceOfInputElement`), that is understandable by everybody in your team.

-To get an instance of the driver class (`SubmissionSteps`), we are using the [Context- Injection](../Bindings/Context-Injection.md) Feature of SpecFlow.
+To get an instance of the driver class (`SubmissionSteps`), we are using the [Context- Injection](../Bindings/Context-Injection.md) Feature of Reqnroll.

 ``` csharp
 [Binding]